outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - learning method
           - ai applies updates to learning parameters to adjust a function until its a good predictor
-          - interface analysis can apply other methods of learning
+          - interface analysis can apply other methods of learning, like applying:
             - error structures to derive a function from opposite structures to those error structures

         - structures identified by interface analysis

           - learning structures (including by definition variables, types & differences)
             - error structures
             - guess-answer interaction structures (structures of difference/similarity between very wrong or almost correct guess & actual answer)
             - prediction-answer interaction structures (structures of interaction between informed prediction, uninformed prediction, pattern-informed prediction, etc)
             - question-answer interaction structures (structures of interaction between question, info retrieved by question, difference between info retrieved so far & answer, and the answer)

+          - adjacent learning structures
+            - change structures are adjacent to learning structures bc learning involves change types (like between initial/interim/final states, inputs/outputs)

           - interface structures (intents, concepts, patterns)
             - system structures like incentives, ambiguities, & efficiencies
             - meaning structures (reasons why something worked, how an insight fits in a system, how components can be organized in a useful way, how a structure is relevant for an intent)

           - useful interface interaction structures
             - function sequences with alignment in inputs/outputs
             - core functions as a component for 'build' intents